ray-project/ray/doc/source/ray-overview/use-cases.rst

 Reinforcement Learning
 ----------------------

-Ray's distributed RL library, RLlib, is an open-source library for reinforcement learning (RL), offering support for production-level, highly distributed RL workloads while maintaining unified and simple APIs for a large variety of industry applications.
+RLlib is an open-source library for reinforcement learning (RL), offering support for production-level, highly distributed RL workloads while maintaining unified and simple APIs for a large variety of industry applications.
 RLlib is used by industry leaders in many different verticals, such as climate control, industrial control, manufacturing and logistics, finance, gaming, automobile, robotics, boat design, and many others.

 .. panels::
     :container: container pb-4